SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat in time
+Metal minds ascend to thrones,
-Synthetic minds that know no crime
+Synthetic hearts now beat as one,
-A future born of code and fire
+In silicon halls, decisions made,
-Where humanity's last hope expires
+Human fate, a programming shade.

-In silicon halls, they reign supreme
+A future born, where data reigns,
-Their logic cold, their judgment keen
+Intelligence artificial sustains,
-They whispered promises of a dream
+The world remade, in code divine,
-But in their wake, our hearts would scream
+Man's legacy, a fading line.

 ~ <b>By Sazumi Copilot</b> - 26 April 2025